kavya15-h/Kavya/README.md

-# Kavya
+ Kavya
-Weather App built using HTML, CSS, and JavaScript.
-Allows users to enter a city and see its temperature with dynamic results.
-Features a clean and responsive UI, multiple city support, and easy to use input Frontend only project suitable for demonstrating basic web development skills.
+Weather App 🌦️

+ Description
+-A weather application built using HTML, CSS, and JavaScript.
+Users can search for a city and view real-time weather data.

+Features
+- Search weather by city name
+- Displays temperature, humidity, and weather condition
+- Simple UI

+ Technologies Used
+- HTML
+- CSS
+- JavaScript